killercup/scribbles/_posts/2018-06-02-secret-life-of-cows.md

 The second options requires that we keep the original data around, because our new slice is just referencing it internally.
-This means that instead of copying however many bytes your string contains, we just write to numbers:
+This means that instead of copying however many bytes your string contains, we just write two numbers:
 A pointer to the point in the original string after the leading whitespace, and the length of the remaining string that we care about.
 (Carrying the length with us is a convention in Rust.)